gopi-suvanam/scribbler-website/index.md

 - The cell menu also has buttons for moving the cell up ↑, down ↓, adding a new cell ✛ and deleting the current cell ☓.
 - A notebook can be downloaded as json (has a default extension of .jsnb).
 IT can be loaded back into the app.
 The notebook or only the output can also be downloaded as html.
 - A .jsnb file can also be directly loaded into the app by suffixing the url of the file after "#" something like: https://decentralized-intelligence.com/jsnb/#link_to_file.jsnb.
 The url of the file should be accessible by the browser through GET method.
-- There are two special functions included in the app: show(...) for showing some string in the output box. curr_cell() for getting the element corresponding to the output cell.
-- For adding more functionality import an external library through import(...) or by adding <script> element.
 - D3JS (for data manipulation and charting), Plotly (for plots) and sister project [DI-Libs](https://github.com/gopi-suvanam/di-libs) are preloaded and can be used in the notebooks without seperately loading.
 They can also be reloaded using reload_script.
-- Keyboard Shortcuts: Several keyboard shortcuts for running/dowloading/adding cells/deleting cells etc. See [DOCS](DOCS.md#keyboard-shortcuts) for details
-- Importing and exporting: Download/Upload, dowload as html/javascript, push to/pull from Github.
-See [DOCS](DOCS.md#exporting-importing) for details

 </div>
 </div>